News

 World Vegetarian Day: making the move towards plant-based eating

-Every year, on 1 October, we celebrate World Vegetarian Day in order to raise awareness about the health, environmental, and ethical benefits of following a plant-based diet.
-With more and more people moving towards plant-based eating, we take a look at how this transition can positively affect the planet and how small changes in our eating habits can have a lasting impact.
+Every year, on 1 October, we celebrate World Vegetarian Day: a day to reflect on the power of plant-based diets to help improve public health, reduce the environmental impact of our food choices, and spare billions of animals from industrial farming.
+With more and more people making the move towards plant-based eating, let’s take a look at how this transition can positively affect the planet, and how small changes in our eating habits can have a lasting impact.

 The data doesn’t lie: the environmental impact of our food choices